 1. Eligibility: You must be currently registered and enrolled at SJSU to use Writing Center services.

 2. Preparedness: You must be prepared for tutoring by bringing specific writing-related questions as well as all necessary materials, including a hard copy of the paper, prompts, outlines, or research.
 If you have already worked on an essay with a tutor, bring a new copy of your revised draft to your next session, demonstrating that you have attempted to apply what you have learned.
-You must bring printouts of all materials--tutors will not work off electronic devices.
-If you do not have a printout of your materials ready in time for your tutoring session, you will lose your appointment.
+Please bring printouts of all materials--for pedagogical reasons, tutors prefer not to work off electronic devices.

 3. Distraction-Free Environment: The Writing Center is a distraction-free environment.
-Cell phones are prohibited.
+Cell phones should be put away during tutoring sessions.
 Food and drink are not permitted (except bottled water).
 Please do not bring any guests with you to your appointment (including children).
-Writing Specialists will not work off laptops or tablets.
 During your session, be engaged in the process and be respectful of your peers and all Writing Center employees.

 4. Lateness: As a part of our distraction-free environment, the Writing Center does not tolerate lateness.
 If you are more than five minutes late for a tutoring session, your appointment will be given to the next person on the waiting list, and you will be marked as a no-show for that appointment.
 If you arrive late for a workshop, you will not be admitted into the workshop room.

-2. Writing Specialists will not discuss a grade you have received or anticipate a grade you may receive.
-Professors assign grades--not Writing Specialists.
-Writing Specialists also will not offer commentary on a professor’s written feedback.
+2. Writing tutors will not discuss a grade you have received or anticipate a grade you may receive.
+Professors assign grades--not Writing Center tutors.
+Tutors also will not offer commentary on a professor’s written feedback.

 5. Group essays, projects, or assignments will be handled at the discretion of the Writing Specialist.
 All of our regular expectations and procedures still apply.

 6. Please visit the Accessible Education Center (AEC) if you need accommodations.
-Once you have your accommodation letter, bring a copy to the Writing Center and give it to our administrative assistant.
+Once you have your accommodation letter, bring a copy to the Writing Center and give it to our Office Coordinator.